codyngpriest/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # This is a function that prints the n times table, starting with 0.
 13. Nature made the natural numbers; All else is the work of women
 # If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 This is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A
+# This is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.